What Is Perfect Pitch In Music?

 Famous People With Perfect Pitch

-Although rare, perfect pitch is not so uncommon and as you’d expect, over the years there have been a number of famous people that have perfect pitch.
+Although rare, perfect pitch is not so uncommon, and as you’d expect, over the years, there have been a number of famous people who have perfect pitch.

 Here are a few names that you might recognize: